 Learn About Grand Rapids’ History

-The thriving LGBTQ scene in Grand Rapids dates back to a group of activists from Western Michigan who attended the Second National March on Washington for Lesbian & Gay Rights in October 1987.
+The thriving LGBTQ scene in Grand Rapids dates back to a group of activists from Western Michigan who attended the Second National March on Washington for Lesbian & Gay Rights in October of 1987.
 The group formed a community center that grew over time and officially became the Grand Rapids Pride Center in 2016.
 Their goal was to empower the Grand Rapids LGBTQ community through supportive services and awareness.
-Now, LGBTQ-owned and operated shops, salons, and businesses dot the metro!
-Take a walk on Downtown Grand Rapids’ Rainbow Road along Sheldon Ave.
+Now, LGBTQ-owned and operated shops, salons, and businesses are available throughout the metro!
+Take a walk on Sheldon Ave’s “Rainbow Road” street mural in Downtown Grand Rapids.
 Visit Michigan’s oldest gay bar, The Apartment Lounge, which moved downtown in 1988.
 Or head over to Rumors Night Club, a local favorite known for its drag shows and welcoming atmosphere.

-There’s All Kinds of Music
+Hear All Kinds of Live Music

-Downtown Offers Something for Everyone
+Discover a Downtown for Everyone

-It’s Fun for the Whole Family
+Encounter Fun for the Whole Family

 Race at the River Bank Run